3-leaves-grass/MGTV-MLT/README.md

 #### Criteria

-To enable horizontal comparison of different models and translation batches on the same evaluation set, we derive a weighted composite score for automated evaluation with the formula as follows:
+To enable horizontal comparison of different models and translation batches on the same evaluation set, we derive a weighted composite score with follwoing metrics:

 1. **Semantic similarity：**
    Semantic similarity quantifies the semantic proximity between model translations and reference translations based on text embeddings.